RAF Barnham nuclear storage photo session.

 4 hr visitor centre presentation and photographic free roam

 Back by popular demand, we have organized a chance for you to have a look around the RAF Barnham nuclear storage site.

-The session will start at the visitor’s carpark, but there will be no tour this time, it is a mix of a presentation in the visitor’s center and then some free roam photo-taking time. if anybody did want to watch the very informative video in the visitors center I am sure this can be arranged, but please do let me know on booking so this can be done.
+The session will start at the visitor’s carpark, but there will be no tour this time, it is a mix of a presentation in the visitor’s centre and then some free roam photo-taking time. if anybody did want to watch the very informative video in the visitors centre I am sure this can be arranged, but please do let me know about booking so this can be done.

 The site is a few miles S/W of Thetford between Elvedon and Barnham.

 A Little bit of history of the site.

 Barnham Nuclear Storage Site (NSS) was active during the early part of the Cold War and was one of only two such facilities built in the UK to store the BLUE DANUBE free-fall nuclear bomb.
 The nuclear storage site was built during the mid-1950s to maintain the BLUE DANUBE away from the V-Bomber bases as well as holding the ‘second strike’ stock should nuclear war break out.
 The other site was at RAF Faldingworth in Lincolnshire, which is also partially detailed on this site.

 On official records, Barnham Nuclear Weapon Storage Site was known as a “Special Storage Site” and to those that worked there, it was “Top Site”, in relation to the domestic site on the Thetford-Bury St Edmunds Road.

 Barnham served the ‘southern’ V-Force bomber airfields, occupied by No 94 Maintenance Unit (MU), with Faldingworth’s 92 MU covering the ‘northern’ bases.
 Barnham went on to store the RED BEARD nuclear weapon which succeeded BLUE DANUBE.